100th University Council!

-Last Friday University Council #100 of Tilburg University took place!
-This was not only celebrated with cake and gifts for the council members, but also with heated discussions.
-Student-related topics were: financial compensations for student board members, additional investments in education and the language policy of the university.
+Last Friday, the 100th University Council of Tilburg University took place!
+This was not only celebrated with cake and a gift for the councilors, but also with heated discussions.
+Student-related topics were on the agenda such as financial incentives for student boards, extra investments in education and the university's language policy.

-Another thing discussed is the language policy: the university wants to develop itself to a bilingual university where inclusion is the point of focus.
-Ambitious goals will be set, so that the English trend can be continued.
-In this context SAM passed her opinion to the Executive Board about the quality of English among professors, and how this can be improved if needed.
+The language policy was also discussed: the university wants to go to a bilingual university with a focus on inclusiveness.
+Ambitious goals will be set, so that the English-language trend can be continued.
+In this context, SAM has therefore given the Board to look at the quality of English among instructors, and how this can be improved if necessary.